TWUOnline/ldrs591/_pages/unit-8-learning-activities.md

  	<li>In this learning activity you will begin by reading chapter 13, "Action Research Designs," in Plano-Clark and Creswell (2015).</li>
  	<li>Next, watch the following video by John Spencer (2017) that explains what action research is <a href="http://www.spencerauthor.com/how-action-research-sparks-innovation-and-boosts-creativity-in-the-classroom/">http://www.spencerauthor.com/how-action-research-sparks-innovation-and-boosts-creativity-in-the-classroom/</a></li>
  	<li>Then think about some practical problems that you have faced in your professional life that you would like to change.
 In your reflective learning journal list three problems that matter to you and that you think you can systematically address in your work situation.
 After reflecting on these problems, select one that you would like to address for your action research project.</li>
  	<li>Note that you will be asked to address this problem in your blog post for this unit.
-See Unit 8 Assessment for more details.</li>
+See <a href="https://create.twu.ca/ldrs591/unit-8-assessment/">Unit 8 Assessment</a> for more details.</li>
 </ul>
 <h3></h3>
 <h3>Topic 2: The Action Research Method</h3>